royalapplications/docs/src/r2022/royalts/reference/connections/external-app.md

 Specify the working directory.

 > [!Note]
-To securely inject a username or password from an assigned credential, use the [replacement tokens](xref:royalts_advanced_tokens) menu of the fly-out button at the right.
+> To securely inject a username or password from an assigned credential, use the [replacement tokens](xref:royalts_advanced_tokens) menu of the fly-out button at the right.

-#### Window Picker
+#### Embed Method

-The window picker can be used to populate the required fields to start the application based on a running application.
+- **Window** Classic re-parenting method.
+May have ALT-TAB order and focus restore issues.
+- **Client Area** Deeper integration with correct ALT-TAB order but there will be no main menu and application may appear inactive or unfocused.

 [!include[description.md](~/royalts/_shared/description.md)]